 In the Command Prompt dialog, run the command: net localgroup.
 It will list all your local groups.

-Step 3: Add user to local administrator group
+Step 3: Add the user to the local administrator group

 Run the command: net localgroup Administrators [username] /add.
-Replace [username] with your user you want to add to local admin group, and replace “Administrators” with your local administrator group name.
+Replace [username] with your user you want to add to the local admin group and replace “Administrators” with your local administrator group name.